AshfordGraye/ProjectRPG/bugs and improvements.md

 ## Improvements:
 -    Items to be given based on role selected:
->   Soldier     - Arma Rifle - existing
+>   Soldier     - Arma Rifle - existing - DONE
->   Scientist   - Scanner - existing
+>   Scientist   - Scanner - existing - DONE
->   Medic       - Arma Healing item of soome kind
+>   Medic       - Nano Transfusers - New Item - Added equipment with empty parameters
->   Officer     - Arma Gauntlet - existing
+>   Officer     - Arma Gauntlet - existing - DONE
 >
->   The introduction character, Armish Cornwall, will gift the player the above items instead of the field dressing and knife he does now - the idea being he's carrying around an Armatek item he doesn't know how to use.
+>   The introduction character, Armish Cornwall, will gift the player the above items instead of the knife he does now - the idea being he's carrying around an Armatek item he doesn't know how to use.
+The player will be able to buy a knife from the weapons merchant at the game's beginning instead.

 -    For simplicity's sake, all references to the Field Droid will now be removed, as I wish to wrap this project up and move on to a C# based project.
 (Yay, my first cut character!)